JMiguelFernandes/Project-5---Coronavirus/README.md

 #### US population data

-State population and population density was obtained from [here] (https://worldpopulationreview.com/state-rankings/state-densities) as a csv file and can be found in the raw_data folder
+State population and population density was obtained from [here](https://worldpopulationreview.com/state-rankings/state-densities) as a csv file and can be found in the raw_data folder
+__________

 ## Workflow & Organization

 Starting our project, we first discussed possible topics of interest.
-Later, we decided on the topic of Covid-19 in the U.S. and developed a Trello Board in order to get an overview of the different tasks neccerssary.
-After allocating the tasks, which included data cleaning, the analysis of the data, as well as its visualisation and the creation of a presentation.
+Later, we decided on the topic of Covid-19 in the U.S. and developed a Trello Board in order to get an overview of the different tasks necessary.
+We then allocated the tasks, which included data cleaning, the analysis of the data, as well as its visualisation and the creation of a presentation.
+We met regularly every day, every one to two hours, to discuss our progress and the next steps.

 In that context, we worked together on the analysis and created visualizations using Tableau Public for our presentation.
 Yet, the heart of the analysis are the graphs using Matplotlib in the Jupyter Notebook.
 After this process, we created the slides, adding all the information possible that a 5 minute presentation allow.